 Bones are very dynamic structures that change in shape and density both with age and use.
 The primate skeleton in particular shows substantial developmental change with age.
 The skull of juvenile primates, for example, is relatively large for its body size compared to adults, due to the relatively rapid early development of the nervous system.
-Thus a juvenile ape might appear to have a relatively large brain for its body size and be interpreted as human-like, if age and development is ignored.
+Thus a juvenile ape might appear to have a relatively large brain for its body size and be interpreted as human-like, if age and development are ignored.

 Pathological conditions can profoundly change the anatomy of bones.
 Failure to consider pathological change can lead to a gross misinterpretation of fossil primates.
 For example, an early Neanderthal fossil known as La Chapelleaux-Saints showed obvious osteo-degenerative disease including loss of teeth, advanced resorption of mandibular bone, and advanced arthritis.
 A reconstruction of this specimen by Marcellin Boule in 1911 failed to take pathology into account, which led to portraying Neanderthals as having a stooped posture, a thrust-forward skull, bent knees, and divergent big toe.
 As a result of this misinterpretation and evolutionary bias, Neanderthals were not considered to be direct ancestors of humans until the fossil was properly re-examined by Straus and Cave in 1957 and shown to be human.

 Primate fossils are often highly fragmented and rarely articulated.
 The famous KNM-ER 1470 skull, for example, was assembled from more than 150 fragments.
 Accurate assembly requires a thorough knowledge of primate anatomy, a good eye, and a freedom from observer bias.
 The skull of 1470 is classified as Homo habilis (or Homo rudolfensis), but some evolutionists believe it is an australopithecine.
-The confusion arises in part from the fact that the cranial capacity of skull 1470 is quite large (800 cm3) for the size of the skull, but the skull has been reconstructed with a sloping face giving it an ape-like appearance.
+The confusion arises in part from the fact that the cranial capacity of skull 1470 is quite large (800 cm3) for the size of the skull, but the skull has been reconstructed with a sloping face giving it an apelike appearance.
 However, in this specimen the only attachment of the face below the orbits of the eyes to the rest of the skull is a slender bone fragment that allows the lower face to be reconstructed as either sloped like an ape or vertical like a human.